MichAdebayo/MichAdebayo/README.md

 <!-- PROJECTS AND TOPICS OF INTEREST -->
 <div align="left"><img height="33px" src="https://github.com/user-attachments/assets/896a2a5c-bd44-45e1-8952-453a1dbc2cac"><br>
   <p align="justify" style="font-size: 14px;"> Pinned below are a few projects that give a snapshot of my recent works.
-However, in my repo, you will find projects and resources that showcase my journey in data science — from hands-on beginnings to tackling increasingly complex, real-world challenges.
+However, in my repository, you will find projects and resources that showcase my journey in data science — from hands-on beginnings to tackling increasingly complex, real-world challenges.
 Feel free to explore them <a href="https://github.com/MichAdebayo?tab=repositories">here</a>.</p><br>
 </div>

 <!-- INTERESTED IN -->